ChristofferKarlsson/compute-engine-workshop/1-instances/README.md

 --image-project ubuntu-os-cloud
 ```

-SSH to the image and update the system
+SSH to the instance and update the system
 ```
 sudo apt-get update && sudo apt-get -y upgrade
 ```